scottnm/SWE-Blog/_posts/2017-04-29-Closing-Up.md

 The class has been swell.
 The lectures are interactive, the projects were fun, and I got the opportunity to work in a really great team atmosphere.
-My biggest issue with the current class is that there is a some material that I feel should be cut in favor of more interesting material.
-Here's some of the topics that I felt were unnecessary.
+My biggest issue with the current class is that there is some material that I feel should be cut in favor of more interesting material.
+Here are some of the topics that I felt were unnecessary.

 * XML: We never used XML.
 The software engineering world barely seems to use XML.